SiAshbery/martian-robots/README.md

 | Renderer |            Render             |                                          |
 | Scent    |       Prohibit Movement       |                    Orientation, Position |

-**Note** Again, these are not a concrete guide, rather a jumping off point.
+**Note** Again, these are not a concrete rules, rather a jumping off point.

 With my Domain roughly modeled I can start looking at producing the actual code.
 This may seem like a long winded way to get to this point but I find that it makes all the actual implementation that much more straight forward.